-Diagnostic test, 3 Review, 4
+Diagnostic test, Review, 4

-В Routine virus tests are not recommended in the assessment of patients with acute bronchiolitis, as they do not affect their treatment.
-A RSV tests may be useful in establishing hospital cohorts when patients cannot be isolated.
+В (although much faster than cell cultures), and are not available at ospitals.
+Tests based on antigen detection are usually available, and are easy to use, give rapid results and are cheap; however, they are sensitive and specific than other techniques.
+Memendations Routine virus tests are not recommended in the assessment of patients with acut bronchiolitis, as they do not affect their treatment.
+A RSV tests may be useful in establishing hospital cohorts when patients cannot b isolated.
 V Identifying respiratory viruses in patients with acute bronchiolitis may be of epidemiological interest.
-D To date, identifying other respiratory viruses does not appear to be useful in handling patients with acute bronchiolitis.
-V Ideally, all patients with acute bronchiolitis should be isolated.
+D To date, identifying other respiratory viruses does not appear to be useful in handling patients with acute bronchiolitis. $\sqrt{}$ Ideally, all patients with acute bronchiolitis should be isolated.
 If this is not possible, cohorts should be established for all the viruses that can be identified.
-D If RSV identification is considered necessary to establish hospital cohorts and this occurs during an epidemic, rapid diagnostic tests may be used.
-V Molecular techniques may be useful for research studies or cases in which a patient's diagnosis is uncertain.
+D If RSV identification is considered necessary to establish hospital cohorts and this occurs during an epidemic, rapid diagnostic tests may be used. $\sqrt{}$ Molecular techniques may be useful for research studies or cases in which a patient's diagnosis is uncertain.
+6 tient's diagnosis is uncertain.